schb998/AFOProject/README.md

 > They will all be processed by the pipeline.
 >> The WIP pipeline do not process files containing the term "static".

-And the directory will be as follows after going through the pipeline (some directory put aside, depending on file saving preferences):
+And the directory will be as follows after going through the pipeline (some directories put aside, depending on file saving preferences):
 ```
 └── base_path
     ├── corrected_mot
     ├── external_loads
     ├── id_results
     ├── ik_results
-    ├── model_file.osim
     ├── power_filtered
     ├── raw
     └── segmented